tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Security_And_Monitoring.md

 3. Later in the day, the employee needs to update the inventory system.
 They assume the “Inventory” role.
 This grants the employee access to the inventory system and also revokes their access to the cash register system.

+Notes:

+As a best practice for granting AWS credentials and authorizations to a web application, you should use an **IAM role**.
+IAM roles are a secure way to grant permissions to AWS resources, such as services or applications, without the need for long-term access keys (access key ID and secret access key).
+Roles are typically **assumed by trusted entities**, like AWS services or EC2 instances, to securely delegate access to resources.

 ### Multi-factor authentication